"Womp Womp! Your browser does not support canvas :'("

 Publicly accessible License

-This dataset comprises Typical Solar Years (TSYs) and Typical Wind Years (TWYs) for the rapid assessment of PV system and wind turbine performance for over 2,000 locations across the U.S. TSYs and TWYs are single synthetic years generated from the National Aeronautics and Space Administration (NASA) Prediction of Worldwide Energy Resources (POWER) data spanning from 2001 to 2022.
+This dataset comprises Typical Solar Years (TSYs) and Typical Wind Years (TWYs) for the efficient assessment of PV system and wind turbine performance for over 2,000 locations across the U.S. TSYs and TWYs are single synthetic years generated from the National Aeronautics and Space Administration (NASA) Prediction of Worldwide Energy Resources (POWER) data spanning from 2001 to 2022.
 These synthetic years represent the long-term average solar and wind resource conditions of a location, respectively.
 The POWER solar data is derived from satellite observations and has a spatial resolution of 1 degree * 1 degree (latitude/longitude).
 The meteorological variables are sourced from NASA's Goddard Earth Observing System (GEOS) Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2) assimilation model, which features a spatial resolution of 1/2 degree * 5/8 degree (latitude/longitude).

 The TSYs and TWYs are provided for the centroids of all Public Use Microdata Areas (PUMAs) in the U.S. PUMAs are non-overlapping statistical geographic areas that partition each state or equivalent entity into regions containing no fewer than 100,000 people each.
 The 2,378 PUMAs collectively cover the entire U.S. A file named "PUMA information.csv" is included with the dataset, containing the PUMA number, PUMA name, latitude, longitude, elevation, and time zone of all PUMA centroids.
 Users can reference this file to find the PUMAs corresponding to their locations of interest.